Kansyore Pottery

-Research into Kansyore has provided a life-way that differs from other known East African Late Stone Age hunter-gatherers (LSA).
-The Kansyore communities of the LSA are marked with ceramics and a settlement pattern based on the exploitation of resources around the shoreline of lakes or rivers.
-Thus, the exploitation of marine resources fostered sedentism and the production of Kansyore pottery.
+Research into Kansyore culture has suggested that the culture differs from other known East African Late Stone Age hunter-gatherers (LSA).
+The Kansyore communities of the LSA are marked by ceramics and a settlement pattern based on the exploitation of resources from the shorelines of lakes or rivers.
+This utilization of aquatic resources may have fostered a sedentary culture and the production of Kansyore pottery.